The Improvement Kata

 Doug Rawson, CEO, and Jeff Ku, Vice President of Operations, Superior Lithographics

 Jeff Ku joined Superior Lithographics right out of college and was tasked to introduce Lean Manufacturing to the company.
 Jeff believes in the importance of a unified culture and together with the leadership team’s support, slowly transformed the company vision and values to one which all employees are proud of today.
-In 2017, Superior was named one of the Best of the Best Workplaces by the PIA and continues the Lean journey in order to directly impact people’s happiness at work.
+In 2017, Superior was named one of the Best of the Best Workplaces by Printing Industries of America and continues the Lean journey in order to directly impact people’s happiness at work.